stackhpc/waldur-fluxcd-gitops-demo/README.md

 [values.yaml](https://github.com/stackhpc/capi-helm-charts/blob/main/charts/openstack-cluster/values.yaml).

 Once you are happy with your configuration, the Kubernetes cluster is ready to be deployed by following https://github.com/stackhpc/capi-helm-fluxcd-config/tree/main#usage.
-NOTE: It is normal for this deployment to take a while (e.g. 30 minutes) since there are many steps involved in the bootstrapping process.
+It is normal for this deployment to take a while (e.g. 30 minutes) since there are many steps involved in the bootstrapping process.

 After the initial deployment, the Waldur configuration can be modified to suit your needs.
 The main sources for this